selketjah/selketjah.github.io/_posts/2016-07-24-about-a-bot-start.md

 We tried a variety of ways to do it:
 First, there was Google Hangouts.
 It hates us, I swear!
-Althought we both had successful hangouts with other people, we did not get this to work _at all_.
+Although we both had successful hangouts with other people, we did not get this to work _at all_.
 Why?
 Well, because.

 Second, I looked into ScreenHero because I heard good things about the tool.
-Unfortunatly, at that point in time they were migrating into Slack and I couldn't check it out.
+Unfortunately, at that point in time they were migrating into Slack and I couldn't check it out.
 Right now the migration is finished, but it was a full Slack integration and you cannot use the product separately anymore.
 How exactly it works right now, I don't know.

-Next up was Teamviewer.
-Teamviewer is a collaboration tool and is available for most operating systems and is free for private usage.
+Next up was TeamViewer.
+TeamViewer is a collaboration tool and is available for most operating systems and is free for private usage.
 It should be able to do audio, video and screen collaboration, but we did not get the audio and video to work.
 To be honest, after all the trouble we had with the other tools, I wasn't in the mood anymore to try to get it to work.

-We ended up with a combination of Teamviewer and Skype.
+We ended up with a combination of TeamViewer and Skype.
 You have screen sharing on Skype, but not screen collaboration (as far as I know).
 It's important that both parties have control over the screen.
 Even if you don't type, it's very handy to be able to point or select some code when asking a question.

 Having to tackle these kind of problems is very frustrating, but it did have an upside too.
 It helped with the 'strangers on a train'.
 There is something about cursing together at Google Hangouts that breaks the ice and takes away some of the nerves you have. ;-)

 ## Let's get this party started

 Besides finding the right tools for the job, finding the right moment to have a session is the second hurdle you have to take.
 Although we didn't have difficulties with this, I can imagine this being a bit of a struggle.
 We were living in different time zones, so when we e-mailed about setting up the sessions, we always included both times.
 Very handy!